This post may contain affiliate links. Please read my disclosure policy for more details.

 - Sugar: Granulated sugar is for making the simple syrup to sweeten the tea.
 You can use brown sugar instead.
 It will slightly change the flavor, but will still taste delicious with the mango.

 - Use bubble tea straws.
 Regular straws are not wide enough to drink boba through.
-You can buy special bubble tea straws on Amazon that are meant for drinking milk tea with.
+You can buy special bubble tea straws online that are meant for drinking milk tea with.

 - Make the tea in advance, except for the boba.
 If you want to make this milk tea in advance, you can make all the other parts, and even mix them together and store them in the fridge except the boba.
 Cook the boba only when you are ready to drink your tea.
 Cooked boba don’t last very long before they get hard.